mysticdevx/cypress-documentation/content/guides/getting-started/writing-your-first-component-test.md

 ### Updating a failing test

 Normally, we write assertions that we expect to pass, and refactor our code whenever we see an error.
-However, in this case, the test needs to be refactored in order for it to pass.
+However, in this case, the test itself needs to be refactored in order for it to pass.
 Change your existing "should work" test to this, and save the spec file:

 ```js
 it('should work', () => {